-- 1. Pulmonary ventilation, or the movement of air into and out of the lungs; - 2.
-Pulmonary diffusion, or the exchange of O2 and CO2 between the lungs and the blood; - 3.
+- 1. Pulmonary ventilation, or the movement of air into and out of the lungs; - 3.
 Transport of O2 and CO2 in the blood; - 4.
 Capillary gas exchange or the exchange of O2 and CO2 between the capillary blood and the working muscle.